 No employee shall be entitled to more than 15 days of vacation as of the first day of each fiscal year.
 The permissible carry forward includes the 10 days credited upon the start of the fiscal year.
 Employees having accrued vacation totaling more than 15 days as of the date this policy is implemented shall not be eligible to increase the number of days carried forward during their employment with the district.
-Earned but unused vacation will be paid at the end of the fiscal year or upon resignation, retirement, termination, or nonrenewal at the employee's current daily rate of pay.
+Earned but unused vacation will be paid upon resignation, retirement, termination, or nonrenewal at substitute daily rate of pay.

-3.47-Depositing collected funds
+3.47-DEPOSITING COLLECTED FUNDS

 From time to time, staff members may collect funds in the course of their employment.
-It is the responsibility of any staff member to deposit such funds they have collected daily into the appropriate accounts for which they have been collected.
+It is the responsibility of any staff member to deposit such funds they have collected at least weekly into the appropriate accounts for which they have been collected.
 The Superintendent or his/her designee shall be responsible for determining the need for receipts for funds collected and other record keeping requirements and of notifying staff of the requirements.

-Staff that use any funds collected in the course of their employment for personal purposes, or who deposit such funds in a personal account, may be subject to discipline up to and including termination.
+Staff that uses any funds collected in the course of their employment for personal purposes, or who deposit such funds in a personal account, may be subject to discipline up to and including termination.